nicnacnic/restreamer-dashboard/README.md

 - Support for both Twitch and RTMP streams
 - Support for HTTPS and password authentication

+A detailed explanation of the features can be found on the [wiki](https://github.com/nicnacnic/restreamer-dashboard/wiki/Using-The-Dashboard).

 ## Requirements
 Administrator privileges will be needed to install.
 Some of these programs use the command line, you should be comfortable using Command Prompt or similar.
 - [Git For Windows](https://git-scm.com/downloads)